 Fishing at Barwon Heads

 13th beach surf area is also a good fishing destination.
-Which can provide quality catches of salmon all year round but particularly in the colder months when Salmon is active. if you would like to learn more about salmon fishing then read our detailed guide on surf fishing for salmonFishing Bass straight will allow you to target snapper, flathead, snook, barracouta, salmon, squid and some different shark species.
-There are charter operators in this area should you not have your own boat.
-If you would like to learn more about targeting snapper then read our detailed guide on how to catch snapper in Barwon Heads
+Which can provide quality catches of salmon all year round, but particularly in the colder months when Salmon is active.
+If you would like to learn more about salmon fishing, then read our detailed guide on surf fishing for salmon.
+Fishing Bass straight will allow you to target snapper, flathead, snook, barracouta, salmon, squid, and various shark species.
+There are charter operators in this area, should you not have your own boat.
+If you would like to learn more about targeting snapper, then read our detailed guide on how to catch snapper in Barwon Heads

 Barwon heads boat and kayak access

 There are three local boat ramps servicing the estuary.
-The main ramp is located near Ocean Grove accessible on Guthridge Street.
-The other two ramps are located along the Barwon Heads river on Sheepwash Road.
+The main ramp is located near Ocean Grove, accessible on Guthridge Street.
+The other two ramps are located along the Barwon Heads River on Sheepwash Road.
 There is a gravelled launching area ideal for kayaks or small tinnies.
 The other is a concrete ramp with a floating jetty.

-Baits Barwon Heads
+Best Baits Fishing Barwon Heads

 • pilchard